Core vs Contextual Capabilities

 - Target: Core ___%, Strategic ___%, Contextual ___%

-- Investment shift: Move $_____K from Contextual to Core
+- Investment shift: Move _____k€ from Contextual to Core

 Pitfalls

-Pitfall 1: Treating everything as "core"
+Treating everything as core

-Cost: No true differentiation.
+No true differentiation.
+Investment spread thin across 10+ capabilities.
 High fixed costs.
 Margins compressed.
-Competing on "we do everything" (loses to specialists).
+The firm competes on 'we do everything' — which loses to specialists.

-Pitfall 3: Historical investment dictates classification
+Historical investment dictating classification

-Pitfall 4: Never reassessing classification
+Never reassessing classification as markets change

 Next